 For a loosened tooth:

-- Try not to wiggle or move the tooth.
+- Try not to wiggle or move the tooth with your tongue or fingers.

 - Eat only soft foods and avoid the injured area when chewing.